What is Augmented Reality and How It Can Change Our Life

 Today, AR conferences and congresses attract the attention of leading technical experts from around the world, large brands release their own augmented reality apps, аnd the IEEE Computer Society has included it in 2015 most important trends list.
 The optimism of IT community is based on the fact that graphic processors and sensors in smartphones continue to improve every year, and at the same time become cheaper.

-So, how will augmented reality change the world and what surprises await us in the near future?
+So, how will augment reality change the world and what surprises await us in the near future?
 Let’s take a closer look.

 Augmented Reality is developing in two main directions.
 The first direction is smartphones and tablets, which have cameras that are becoming increasingly powerful.
 The second direction is the Internet of Things (wearable gadgets, integration with cars and white goods) — in this regard, experts most often discuss augmented reality glasses.

 Applications for smartphones confidently gain market share, evolving from products intended for short wow-effect into convenient tools for everyday use.
 For example, using an augmented reality app, you can translate signs and signboards from foreign languages when you travel abroad.
 Location-based services, imposing AR-layer on an image from a smartphone camera, allow you to find everything you need in the city: from pharmacies and grocery stores to theaters.